Saltford Environment Group

 Our gardens can act as important stepping stones between nature reserves and other natural habitat.
 They can offer sheltered conditions, abundant supplies of nectar and larval food plants such as brassica, nettle, Holly, Ivy, Dark Mullein, and grasses for many of our butterfly species.
 Butterflies will visit any garden, however small, if they can feed from suitable nectar plants and a well thought out garden can attract and support several species.
 Butterfly Conservation (see further information for link) offer advice on how to keep a wildlife friendly garden that will attract butterflies.

 Data gathered by the UK Butterfly Monitoring Scheme (UKBMS) shows that many species that were once common are facing difficult weather conditions (the relentless rain and cold 2012 being a recent example) and their numbers are dropping dramatically threatening their continued survival in the UK.
 Fortunately the warm summer of 2013 was good for butterflies.

-The 24 species of butterflies that occur and have been observed in Saltford in recent years are as follows (click on each species for picture and other details on the Butterfly Conservation website - opens in new window):-
+The 25 species of butterflies that occur and have been observed in Saltford in recent years, all pictured above in alphabetical order, are as follows (click on each species for details on the Butterfly Conservation website - opens in a new window):-

 Native to North Africa and southern Europe, the Hummingbird Hawk-Moth (Macroglossum stellatarum) has been observed in Saltford during summer months and it is now increasingly common in southern England.
 This remarkable day-flying moth is named from its appearance that is very similar to a hummingbird as it hovers, probing flowers for nectar with its long proboscis.
 It is smaller than any hummingbird and yet it emits an audible hum from its fast beating wings.